Mercyful Fate: Full-time reunion (2019–present)

-Style and legacy
+Artistry

+Musical style

-Mercyful Fate were a part of the first wave of black metal, along with other groups, such as Venom, Bathory, and Hellhammer.
+Mercyful Fate was a part of the first wave of black metal, along with other groups, such as Venom, Bathory, and Hellhammer.
 Many of these groups helped establish the style upon which future black metal artists would later build.
 Unlike the other first-wave bands, typical elements of Mercyful Fate's style are influences from progressive rock, epic 1970s hard rock, and traditional heavy metal.
 As many of the band's songs featured lyrics about Satanism and the occult and King Diamond was among the first black metal musicians to use the now famous corpse paint, Mercyful Fate was a pioneer in developing black metal, although their musical style was not as much an influence as that of other first wave bands.

+According to Jeff Kitts of Guitar World, "Mercyful Fate, along with Venom, set the parameters for black metal in the early eighties", and he claimed that the band's self-titled EP and their first two albums, Melissa and Don't Break the Oath, all "established a heavy, Sabbath-influenced sound topped with the schizophrenic vocals of the goulishly made-up King Diamond, whose lyrics were more explicitly Satanic than anything that had come before."

+Legacy

-The band has also been cited as an influence on or inspiration to bands of the then-emerging death metal genre, including Death, Morbid Angel, Obituary and Cannibal Corpse.
+Regarded as one of the pioneers of extreme metal, Mercyful Fate has been cited as influential to genres including black metal, death metal, and thrash metal.
+They have been cited as an influence on or inspiration to bands of the then-emerging death metal genre, including Death, Morbid Angel, Obituary, Carcass, Cannibal Corpse, and Incantation.

-Mercyful Fate have been cited as a formative influence on the 1980s thrash metal scene, including three of the genre's "Big Four" – Metallica, Megadeth and Slayer – and other bands such as Testament, Exodus and Kreator.
+Mercyful Fate have been cited as a formative influence on the 1980s thrash metal scene, including three of the genre's "Big Four" – Metallica, Megadeth, and Slayer – and other bands such as Testament, Exodus, Kreator, Destruction, Sodom, Sepultura, and Artillery, as well as groove-oriented metal bands like Pantera and Machine Head.
 Slayer guitarist Kerry King has stated that he and then-guitarist Jeff Hanneman were big fans of Mercyful Fate and cited them as influence on their second album Hell Awaits.
-Metallica recorded a medley of Mercyful Fate songs on their 1998 covers album Garage Inc. Since then, the band has performed the song various times live with several members of Mercyful Fate.
+Metallica recorded a medley of Mercyful Fate songs on their 1998 covers album Garage Inc., and since then, the band has performed the song various times live with several members of Mercyful Fate.
 Lars Ulrich from Metallica has said in about 2008: "Mercyful Fate has made two of the best heavy rock records ever.
 We have been friends with them for 23 years.
 The first time I ever played on some other record was with them – I was in Dallas to make Return of the Vampire in 1992.
 They have been a very, very big inspiration for our sound."
 Gary Holt of Exodus and Slayer recalls, "We were all listening to the early Mercyful Fate demos.
 I was like, 'Who's this fuckin dude reciting the Lord's Prayer backwards?
 He's awesome.' [...]
 All that stuff had a huge influence on us in the beginning."